SHOCKWAVE THERAPY (ESWT)

 (Tap or click to scroll to section)

-Extracorporeal Shockwave therapy is the therapeutic use of unique acoustic (sound) waves to break apart extremely painful calcifications and myofascial adhesions in the soft tissues and joints of the body, responsible for most chronic pain situations.
+Extracorporeal Shockwave Therapy, or shockwave therapy as it is known, is the therapeutic use of extremely powerful, deep reaching acoustic (sound) waves, to effectively break apart painful soft tissue dysfunctions and calcifications in the tissues and joints of the body.

-Shockwaves are used therapeutically to break apart unwanted, extremely painful calcium deposits from finger and toe joints (bunions, arthritic spurs), calcium deposits in damaged tendons (calcific tendonitis), calcium deposits in damaged muscles, and to completely dismantle the fibrotic twisted/tangled fibres in myofascial adhesions which develop in muscles/tendons/ligaments, responsible for most chronic pain conditions.
-These myofascial adhesions along with tendinopathies, heel spurs, pinched nerves, general muscle fibre damage, ligament sprains, chronic inflammation, and pinched nerves are all examples of how widespread pain can manifest itself in knees, hips, low back, neck, arms, and legs.
-Shockwave therapy is the only technology able to break apart the core dysfunctions responsible for most chronic pain conditions.
+Shockwaves are used therapeutically to break apart extremely painful calcium deposits from finger and toe joints (bunions, arthritic spurs), calcium deposits in damaged tendons (calcific tendonitis), calcium deposits in damaged muscles, and to completely dismantle the fibrotic twisted/tangled fibres in myofascial adhesions which develop in muscles/tendons/ligaments, responsible for so many chronic pain conditions.
+These myofascial adhesions along with tendinopathies, heel spurs, pinched nerves, general muscle fiber damage, ligament sprains, chronic inflammation, and pinched nerves are all examples of how widespread pain can manifest itself in knees, hips, low back, neck, arms, and legs.
+EMS Shockwave therapy is the only technology able to break apart the core dysfunctions responsible for all these conditions.

 disperse in a radial (round) pattern, increasing in the diameter and depth as they travel deeper into the soft tissues of the body.
 They are preferred to resolve larger regions of dysfunction in muscles, tendons or ligaments.